DanielLChang/DropIt/docs/README.md

 This project will also include:
 - [ ] An about modal with instructions and screenshots of play
-- [ ] An option to play a song in the background
 - [ ] Animation effects each time a key is pressed
 - [ ] A production README

 ## Wireframe
-This app consists of a single screen with instructions, control for a background song, and animations.
+This app consists of a single screen with animations and a modal for instructions.
 Links to my github and linkedin will also be available on the bottom of the page.
-Game controls will include starting/stopping the background song.
+Game controls will include switching sound/color sets.

 ![dropit](./wireframe/dropit.png)